Budibase/budibase/README.md

 - **Build and ship real software.** Unlike other platforms, with Budibase you build and ship single page applications.
 Budibase applications have performance baked in and can be designed responsively, providing your users with a great experience.

 - **Open source and extensable.** Budibase is open-source.
-The builder and server are AGPL v3, and the client is MPL.
+The builder is AGPL v3, the server is GPL v3, and the client is MPL.
 This should fill you with confidence that Budibase will always be around.
 You can also code against Budibase or fork it and make changes as you please, providing a developer-friendly experience.

 - **Load data or start from scratch.** Budibase pulls in data from multiple sources, whether it’s a CSV, an external database, or a REST API.
 And unlike other platforms, with Budibase you can start from scratch and create business apps with no data sources.
 [Request new data sources](https://github.com/Budibase/budibase/discussions?discussions_q=category%3AIdeas).